 Yume Hoshijima

-Hello!
-I’m Yume (pronounced “you may”), an attorney based in San Francisco, California.
-I work for Sher Edling LLP, where I represent states, local governments, and other public entities across the United States in high-impact, public-interest climate change and environmental litigation.
+I’m Yume (pronounced “you may”).
+I’m an attorney at Sher Edling LLP in San Francisco, where I represent states and local governments across the United States in public interest climate change and environmental litigation.

-Then, I clerked for the Honorable John A. Kronstadt of the U.S. District Court for the Central District of California (2019–20) and the Honorable Scott M. Matheson, Jr. of the U.S. Court of Appeals for the Tenth Circuit (2020–21) before joining Sher Edling.
+Then, I clerked for the Honorable John A. Kronstadt of the U.S. District Court for the Central District of California and the Honorable Scott M. Matheson, Jr. of the U.S. Court of Appeals for the Tenth Circuit.

 Please don’t hesitate to get in touch at yume.hoshijima [at] aya.yale.edu.